-Regional policy needs to support transitioning industrial sectors: Developing ecosystems on developing ecosystems includes alignment of policy across multiple government agencies, policy domains and government levels.
+Regional policy needs to support transitioning industrial sectors: Developing ecosystems

+This applies to outdated and, or fossil-based industrial sectors that are in the process of transitioning to become more digital, modern, and sustainable.
+Higher value-adding and creating niche positions could also be part of such transitions.
+The focus on developing ecosystems includes alignment of policy across multiple government agencies, policy domains and government levels.
 This means identifying and supporting emerging local and regional ecosystems that increase interactions and collaborations across sectors.
 This means better alignment across industry-education-policy divides.
 Civil society (citizens and social institutions) are also an important part of any ecosystem and attention to connecting all parties is important in pursuing new systems change.